Swap and Drop

 2. Be a regular Joe

 A Grande Strawberries and Crème Frappuccino with whole milk and whipped cream at Starbucks is 370 calories and 15 g of fat.
 Instead, choose a regular coffee.
 Alone, it has no calories, but even with cream and sugar it’s a much better choice: You’ll add 24 calories and 3 g of fat per tablespoon of cream, and 16 calories per teaspoon of sugar.
+(Also, find out the best time of day to have coffee.)

 You’ll save: 330 calories and 12 g of fat.